-After 9/11, a couple of churches made it an effort to plant a church near Ground Zero.
-This led to Messiah's Reformed Fellowship: a light of hope in the shadow of the greatest evil ever perpetrated on an American city.
+After 9/11, a couple of churches made it an effort to plant a church near Ground Zero—this led to Messiah's Reformed Fellowship: a light of hope in the shadow of the greatest evil ever perpetrated on an American city.
 On February 2, 2003, Rev. Paul T. Murphy conducted MeRF's first Lord's Day worship service.
-Since then Messiah's Reformed Fellowship has moved to different locations around the city to proclaim the Gospel.
+Since then, Messiah's Reformed Fellowship has moved to different locations around the city to proclaim the Gospel.

 The church is God's family, it is the household of God (Eph.
 2:19-22).
 It is made up of a people who were once enemies of God but have been reconciled to Him through the life, death, resurrection, and ascension of Jesus Christ.
 It is not bound by place or person.
 It is the community of those who have been called out by God.
 The church is made up of "sinners" who have been called out of darkness.

 Jesus is the head of the church.
-In the church you hear the voice of Christ and see the gifts of the Spirit used.
+In the church, you hear the voice of Christ and see the gifts of the Spirit used.
 Jesus is committed to His church, He shed His blood for it and you can't come to Jesus without coming to His people.
 To neglect the church is to neglect Jesus.
 Jesus gathers, protects, and preserves His church.
 God is actively calling the world to repentance and reconciling sinners to himself, and it is through the church that the mission of the Triune God is on display.
 Jesus builds up His people through it.
 No Christian and no church should be independent because the Bible calls us to be members of a church and to commune with one another and live together in love and service to one another.
-Life is a battle, and the Christian life especially, is a supernatural battle and cannot fought alone.
+Life is a battle, and the Christian life especially, is a supernatural battle and cannot be fought alone.